 What is Neonatal Herpes?

-Neonatal herpes occurs when a baby contracts HSV infection before the first moth of life.
+Neonatal herpes occurs when a baby contracts HSV infection before the first month of life.
 It is a serious condition because the infection spreads quickly due to the fact that the baby’ immune system is still developing and if the baby has not received antibodies from the mother through the placenta, resistance to the infection is low.
 The mildest form of neonatal herpes is when it is confined to the skin, eyes, and mouth, in which case antiviral treatment is prescribed and most babies will recover.
+Around 1 in every 3,500 babies in the United States contract the infection.

 A small number of these babies are left with permanent damage, as a recent study showed.
 Four of 71 babies with neonatal HSV infection localized to the skin, eyes or mouth suffered long-term neurological damage.
 They all had HSV-2 and experienced three or more recurrences on their skin in the first year of life.